 At the ranch, the two friends run afoul of Curley, the owner's son.
-Curley, a small-statured man like George, suffers from a Napoleon complex.
-He's an aggressive ex-boxer who hates big men.
+Curley, a petit man like George, suffers from a Napoleon complex.
+He's a surly, aggressive ex-boxer who hates big men.
 Slim, one of the workers, befriends Lennie and gives him a puppy.

 George and Lennie dream of someday having their own piece of land to farm.
 They've been working hard and saving their money.
 When they befriend Crooks, the black stable hand, he wants in on the dream, too.
 An educated man, he had become embittered and isolated because the racist white workers want nothing to do with a black man.

 Another worker who becomes George and Lennie's friend and wants in on their dream is Candy, an aging handyman who lost a hand in an accident.
-Candy fears that he will soon become useless and unemployable.
+Candy fears that he will soon become unemployable and useless.

 Meanwhile, Curley's wife, an abused yet vain woman, shamelessly flirts with all the men - except Crooks, because he's black and she's a racist.
 At one point, she threatens to have him lynched.
 When the other men ignore her advances, she belittles them.